sh6khan/git-cheat-sheet/README.md

   $ git checkout -b temp-changes
   $ git reset --hard origin/master
   ```
-- all your changes that should not have been on master have been been moved to a separate branch (temp-changes). the second line then looks at the remote directory and just sets your local version of the master branch to the same one that is on origin (origin is the name of the remote branch, usually hosted on Github).
+- All your changes that should not have been on master have been moved to a separate branch (temp-changes).
+The second line then looks at the remote directory and just sets your local version of the master branch to the same one that is on origin (origin is the name of the remote branch, usually hosted on GitHub).

-To create a new branch
+To create a new branch:
 ```
 $ git checkout -b new_branch_name
 ```
-branch names should be descriptive to what you are trying to do.
-They cannot have any spaces in the names and its most common to use either `-` or `_` to separate the words
+Branch names should be descriptive to what you are trying to do.
+Their names cannot contain any spaces and its most common to use either `-` or `_` to separate the words

 ```
 $ git checkout -b getting-live-messages-from-websocket
 ```
-To see which branch you are currently in
+To see which branch you are currently in:

 ```
 $ git status